opengovern/hub/ui/src/pages/setup/azure.md

-# Azure Subscriptions Integration Setup Guide for Opencomply
+# Azure Subscriptions Integration Setup Guide for opencomply

-This guide provides step-by-step instructions to integrate your Azure subscriptions with Opencomply by creating a Service Principal with read-only access.
-This integration enables Opencomply to provide visibility and governance capabilities over your Azure resources.
+This guide provides step-by-step instructions to integrate your Azure subscriptions with opencomply by creating a Service Principal with read-only access.
+This integration enables opencomply to provide visibility and governance capabilities over your Azure resources.

 ## Table of Contents